eFuzyon/tools/README.md

 The "eFuzyon Project" was created by "eFuzyon Technology" to help PHP developers with boring tasks like cleaning up strings, generating URI strings, and others.

-Our main focus is to increase your productivity while maintaining or creating a certain degree of organization on your code.
+Our main goal is to increase your productivity while maintaining or creating a certain degree of organization on your code.

 As this project evolves, we'll try to increase the range of classes and methods